1031-exchange

 • held primarily for sale

-• vacation homes/second homes
+• vacation homes/second homes (see exception below)

 • foreign property – all qualifying property must be located in the United States

 For a fully-deferred exchange, you must buy replacement property of greater or equal value, and reinvest all proceeds from the sale of the relinquished properties.
-In addition, you must re-acquire debt equal or greater to debt paid off from the relinquished property, or replace the debt with additional cash.

 1031 Exchange Timeline